 You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
-My mower won’t start is the complaint I most commonly hear in the spring, just after the winter hibernation.
-If that sounds familiar, then it’s likely your fuel system is filled with stale gas and so we’ll need to clean it, it’s a common issue and is covered in these videos.
+My mower won’t start the complaint I most commonly hear in the spring, just after the winter hibernation.
+If that sounds familiar, then it’s likely your fuel system is filled with stale gas, and so we’ll need to clean it.
+It’s a common issue and is covered in these videos.

 By the end of these videos, you’ll be a pro!

 Before we get knee-deep in sockets and wrenches, let’s take a couple of minutes and check the easy-to-check stuff, you know, the obvious, it’s often overlooked.
 Sometimes the simple answer is the correct solution.
 Check out the common no-start causes video below.
 It covers all the low-hanging fruit and might just save us a bunch of time, and who couldn’t do with more time, right?

 Before working on your mower, be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.